matthieugouel/gibica/docs/quickstart.rst

     gibica hello.gbc

 if **1** is printed on you screen, congratulation !
-You just written your first Gibica program !
+You have just written your first Gibica program !